-For most distributors, the disruption caused by the COVID-19 pandemic impacted the structure and security of their cash flow.
-Where before the pandemic they might’ve had room to be relaxed in monitoring the efficiency and viability of their inflows and outflows, disruption threatened to destabilize their cash reserves.
-A destabilized cash flow could quickly put a distributor out of business, or at the very least hurt their reputation with customers and suppliers.
+For many distributors, the disruption resulting from the COVID-19 pandemic and the subsequent supply chain challenges impacted organizational structures and the security of cash flow.
+Where distributors once had the room and peace of mind to be relaxed in monitoring the efficiency and viability of inflows and outflows, disruption destabilized cash reserves and showed the importance of greater insights.

 1. Assess Current Cash Flow

-2. Optimize Inflow/Outflow
+2. Optimize Inflow and Outflow

 3. Perform Financial Modeling and Scenario Planning

-To perform financial modeling, you must first have that clear understanding of your cash flow so you can create a formula for applying various scenarios.
+To perform financial modeling, you have to clearly understand your cash flow so you can create a formula for applying various scenarios.
 Choose a handful of scenarios that involve your most critical factors, ranging from worst-case to best-case.
 To get the best, most repeatable framework for financial modeling, consider investing in software that supports it.

 Once you understand the potential outcomes of each scenario, you’ll be able to develop specific action plans to address them.